-What are mosquito larvae?
+What exactly are mosquito larvae?

-- Egg hatches when immersed in water
+- Eggs hatch when they are immersed in water

 Do fish eat mosquito larvae?

-Are mosquito larvae dangerous?
+Are mosquito larvae harmful in fish tank?

 Prevention of mosquito larvae in fish tank